nico-castell/genpass2/README.md

 ### Using Meson
-[Meson](https://mesonbuild.com/index.html) is a more modern build system, to use it you will need to install Meson, ninja, and a C++ compiler.
+[Meson](https://mesonbuild.com/index.html) is a more modern build system, to use it you will need to install Meson, and a C++ compiler.

 1. First clone this repository and change directory into it:
 	```shell